-One selected the Apply button a window for the selection of the time information file will be opened.
+After clicking the Apply button, a window for selecting the time information file will appear.

 Input timeline file

-Input file is a text file providing the timing information for the simulation.
+The input file is a text file that provides the simulation's timing information.

-As reported in following example (see Table 2) the txt file reports in three line the UTC beginning of the simulation, the end of the simulation, both in the format “DD-MMM-YYYY hh:mm” and the sampling of the simulation in seconds.
+As reported in following example (see Table 2), the TXT file reports in three lines the UTC beginning of the simulation, the end of the simulation, both in the format “DD-MMM-YYYY hh:mm” and the sampling of the simulation in seconds.

 Table 2 Example of the txt file used to define the timeline